Yukaghir people: Language

 The Yukaghir languages are a small language family of two closely related languages, Tundra Yukaghir and Kolyma Yukaghir, although there used to be more.
 They are unclassified languages: their origin and relation to other languages are unknown; some scholars consider them distantly related to the Uralic languages, but this classification is not accepted by the majority of specialists in Uralic linguistics.
 The languages are regarded as moribund, since less than 370 people can speak either Yukaghir language.
 Most Yukaghirs today speak Yakut and Russian.

 Religion

-Alongside Russian Orthodox beliefs, Yukaghirs still practice shamanism.
+Alongside Russian Orthodox beliefs, Yukaghirs practice shamanism.
 The dominant cults are ancestral spirits, the spirits of Fire, Sun (Pugu), Hunting, Earth, and Water, which can act as protectors or as enemies of people.
 The most important is the cult of Pugu, the Sun, who is the highest judge in all disputes.
 The spirits of the dead go to a place called Aibidzi.
 Every clan had a shaman called an alma.
 After death every alma was treated as a deity, and the body of the dead alma was dismembered and kept by the clan as relics.
 The Yukaghir still continue traditions stemming from their origins as nomadic reindeer-hunters: they practice dog sacrifice and have an epic poem based around crows.
 The animal cult was especially strong in the elk cult.
 There was a number of rituals and taboos connected with elk and deer hunting.